kgajjar44/zhininghjl.github.io/docs/README.md

 </details>

 * 2+ years’ experience in decision making and led the team to achieve marketing goals of public events.
-* Restructured email templates to increase click rates by 20%.
-Increased subscribers by 80% and the average attendance of events by 30%.
+* Achieved 50% increment in average newsletters click rates, 20% increment in subscribers, and 10% increment in average event attendance by restructured email templates.
-* Coordinated with other departments to host public events and gathered 1.2k+ participants and 30+ companies in annual career fair at the University of Alberta.
+* Hosted annual career fair at the University of Alberta to gather 1.2k+ participants and 30+ companies in one day by coordinating with other departments efficiently.

 ### Collaboration

 * 4+ years’ experience in positively working within team environment.
-* Contributed to high-quality deliverables with effective communication, and solid problem-solving and conflict resolution skill.
+* Contributed to high-quality deliverables by effective communication, solid problem-solving and conflict resolution skills.

 ---